Fellow-Consulting-AG/docapp-docs/docs/en/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 ![](/_images/doc2/infor sso/infor_Service-Provider-2.png){ loading=lazy }

 c.
-Now click on the “+” sign and add our DOC² as Service Provider.
+Now click on the “+” sign and add DOC² as Service Provider.
 (View step 4)

 ![](/_images/doc2/infor sso/infor_Service-Provider-3.png){ loading=lazy }

 **3\.
 Access the SSO SERVICE PROVIDER SETTINGS in DOC²**

-a) Log in on URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.
+a) Log in using the URL [https://app.polydocs.io/](https://app.polydocs.io/) with the login details you received from us.

 b) Go to SETTINGS (on top bar) and choose **Integration** where you will find all the information you need for the following steps.